kevinguebert/kevinguebert.github.io/src/pages/2018/04/2018-04-28-walk-out-of-the-woods.md

 path: "/2018/04/28/walk-out-of-the-woods"
 date: "2018-04-28T21:49:00.000Z"
 tags: ["Books","Walk in the Woods"]
-excerpt: "> "A terribly misguided and terribly funny tale of adventure...choke on your coffee funny." - *Washington Post*
+excerpt: "> 'A terribly misguided and terribly funny tale of adventure...choke on your coffee funny.' - *Washington Post*

 Okay this may be a bit against the norm here, but, reading that quote above talking..."
 ---